mk-fg/pretty-yaml/README.rst

   Using ``pyaml.add_representer()`` (note \*p\*yaml) as suggested in `this SO thread`_ (or `github-issue-7`_) should also work.

+  See also this `amazing reply to StackOverflow#3790454`_ for everything about the many different string styles in YAML.

 * Control indent and width of the results::

     pyaml.dump(wide_and_deep, indent=4, width=120)